 Montréal Pride shows its colours

-Hundreds of thousands of revellers are expected to attend the Fierté Montréal Festival, the largest LGBTQ+ Pride gathering in the Francophone world, from August 1 to 11.
+Hundreds of thousands of revellers are expected to attend the Fierté Montréal Festival, the largest LGBTQ+ Pride gathering in the Francophone world, from July 31 to August 10.

-Ten major free shows showcasing more than 150 artists will entertain revellers at this summer’s 18th edition of the Fierté Montréal Festival, on the Esplanade of the Olympic Park as its main site, as well as in the LGBTQ+ Village and downtown at its new urban hub, the Esplanade Tranquille in the Quartier des spectacles.
+The Fierté Montréal Festival will be held on the Esplanade of the Olympic Park as its main site, as well as in the LGBTQ+ Village and downtown at their urban hub, the Esplanade Tranquille in the Quartier des spectacles.

 Fierté Montréal Festival: the largest LGBTQ+ Pride gathering in the Francophone world